 - Instructions for how to login:

-- If using an online meeting platform (Zoom is very popular right now), include the meeting ID & password if necessary.
+- If using an online meeting platform (Zoom is very popular right now), including the meeting ID & password if necessary.

 - If using FaceTime/Skype share your platform-specific contact info so the student recognizes it.
 Be sure to get their specific contact info as well so you can call them.